kiddo-pwn/blog/_posts/2025-11-30-writing-sync-popping-cron.md

 4. Insert the crontab entry, wrapped with newlines to isolate it from SQLite metadata
 5. Comment out the remainder of the original SQL query with `--`

-Upon execution, the created file `/etc/cron.d/pwn.task` contains a mix of binary SQLite headers and our injected text.
-But thanks to the newlines, our crontab entry sits cleanly on its own line:
+Upon execution, the created file `/etc/cron.d/pwn.task` contains a mix of binary SQLite headers and injected text.
+But thanks to the newlines, crontab entry sits cleanly on its own line:

 ![]({{"/assets/images/2025-11-30-writing-sync-popping-cron/exploit_pwn_task.png" | relative_url}})
 _Red: New Line(`\n`), Blue: Crontab Line_